ethersphere/swap-deployment/custom/README.md

 Should the ganache instance be changed (e.g. different contract data), most likely the ganache installation needs to be updated, resulting in a different contract address, which needs to be adjusted at the above flag.

+### Smoke test
+This helmsman script also deploys a **smoke** test: It runs every 4 minutes according to the `schedule` param in `private-smoke-single.yaml`.
+This means that every 4 minutes, a file of 40MB is uploaded to a node (`swarm-private-0`) and then downloaded from a **random** node.

+If you don't want this to happen, set the `enabled:` entry in the `private-smoke-single` section of `helmsman-custom-private-swap.yaml` to `false.

 ### IMPORTANT
 A custom deployment is meant for an individual test only, for example before merging to `master`, or individual experimentation.
 **Make sure to free the resources (`--destroy`) when you are done**, in order to minimize unncessary payments due to wasting resources (the cluster infrastructure runs on AWS).